jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 **3. Use of Optional Anti-CSRF Tokens:**
 - Companies are allowed (but not required) to exchange anti-CSRF tokens in advance of setting an opt-out cookie as part of this specification for a consumer opt-out process.
 - Companies seeking the additional transactions that allow the anti-CSRF token exchange may be asked to meet elevated performance SLA's (such as endpoint response times) for their endpoints to ensure that the company's additional transactions do not negatively impact usability for consumers.
-- If a request to an endpoint fails due to Anti-CSRF Token validation, the endpoint is required to return the appropriate error code back to the requestor and at no point shall it return rendered content or XML that is visible within a consumer's browser window.
+- If a request to an endpoint fails due to anti-CSRF token validation, the endpoint is required to return the appropriate error code back to the requestor and at no point shall it return rendered content or XML that is visible within a consumer's browser window.

 **4. Opt Out Failure:**
 - All failures/errors must return a result back for processing, regardless of the reason.
 Any failure to do so may result in your endpoint being deactivated to preserve a fast, accurate, and predictable consumer experience.
 Companies will use reasonable efforts to cure issues raised by the DAA.
 Failure to address the problem within a reasonable time may, at the DAA's discretion, result in a company's delisting.

 **5. Recommendations:**
-- Use some variation of 'opt-out' as the name of your company's opt-out cookie.
+- Use some variation of "opt-out" as the name of your company's opt-out cookie.
 This helps consumers identify which cookies are opt-out cookies.
-- Use Request Referrers to limit access to a company's endpoint, but each one must permit requests from allowable subdomains, including [dev.aboutads.info](https://dev.aboutads.info) and [optout.aboutads.info](https://optout.aboutads.info).
+- Use request referrers to limit access to a company's endpoint, but each one must permit requests from allowable subdomains, including [dev.aboutads.info](https://dev.aboutads.info) and [optout.aboutads.info](https://optout.aboutads.info).
 Overly restrictive referrer validation logic within a company's endpoint can interfere with critical quality assurance processes when onboarding new companies or when releasing new features to the opt-out tool.

 **5. Performance:**
 - Maintaining fast endpoints is essential.
 Company endpoints should respond quickly (e.g., ideally in milliseconds) to ensure a fast opt-out experience for users.
 If endpoints are not fast enough, they may timeout and fail for the user.